BanditTech/WingmanReloaded/install/basic.md

 * Weapon-Swap
 * Item Pickup

-> Optional hotkeys enable or disable script functions: (To disable leave blank)
+> The script requires these keys in order to press the correct button when interacting with the game.

+>Trigger keybindings
+* Movement
+* Main & Secondary attack

+> The script uses these trigger keybindings to understand which keys to monitor for presses

+> Main function bindings
 * Open the Main Menu (defaults to Alt-F10 if blank)
 * Auto-Flask toggle
 * Auto-Quit toggle
+* Auto-Move toggle
+* Auto-Utility toggle
+* Pause Detonate

+> Optional hotkeys enable or disable script functions: (To disable leave blank)
 * Logout
-* Auto-Quicksilver toggle
-* Coord/Pixel
+* Pop Flasks
 * Quick-Portal
 * Gem-Swap
-* Pop Flasks
+* Grab Currency
-* ID/Vend/Stash
+* Coord/Pixel
 * Item Info
+* Inventory Sort
+* Bulk Craft Maps
+* Chaos Recipe
+* Basic Crafting

 > Find more information about these hotkey functions in the [**GUI Documentation**](documentation)